akce/chez-socket/README.md

 ## License

-Unless otherwise noted, chez-socket is an Unlicensed work released into the Public Domain.
+chez-socket is an Unlicensed work released into the Public Domain.

-Parts of (socket basic) are taken from [srfi-106], with copyright notice:
+examples/server.ss and examples/client.ss are taken from the examples provided in [srfi-106] with the following copyright:

 	Copyright (C) Takashi Kato (2012).
 All Rights Reserved.